They Will Know

 Stop Stressing and Love Your Pro-Life or Pro-Choice Acquaintances!

 We should stop stressing over abortion.
 People will get them even if they are illegal because they will.
 They will not become mass murderers.
 Conversely, others will not get abortions and some will be horrible parents and they won’t be saying, “gosh, I’m glad I didn’t get an abortion!” as their child grows up to be a misanthropic nightmare.
 The problem with the issue of abortion, as with most issues, is that the media coverage of them makes us feel like a divided, stressed population, when we are not and should not be.
-Most of us are decent folks who will make informed decisions, respecting Supreme Court rulings because rulings are what they’re good at.
+Most of us are decent folks who will make informed decisions with some consideration of whatever the laws will be.
 Sometimes laws can have a positive influence on our morality and guide us to good choices.
 But as individuals, we don’t have to have the same morality.
 We can find our common ground, agree to disagree, and continue our lives feeling good about us.
 We humans will never be perfect but we have built a good society, one we should enjoy, strive to improve and be grateful for.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.